matutani/cooling-fan/README.md

 - `silentB`: office room B
 - `noisy`: office room near a ventilation fan

 Each directory contains a series of frequency spectrums ranging from 1Hz to 512Hz at 1Hz resolution.
 A single frequency spectrum is stored in CSV file.
 In `h`, `m`, `l`, and `o` patterns each contains 300 CSV files at a constant speed.
 In `hmlo` patterns each contains 235 CSV files in which the speed is changed in the order of h, m, l, and o.
-An animated frquency spectrum in MP4 format is also provided for each directory.
+An animated frequency spectrum in MP4 format is also provided for each directory.